GetClaw vs AgentClaw

 Lean into BYOK clarity

-Visitors near purchase care about spend control.
-GetClaw can make that explicit without relying on hand-wavy "all included" language.
+Visitors close to purchase care about spend control.
+GetClaw can make that explicit without relying on vague "all included" language.

 Sell the production posture